International companies have a particular interest in

 - political opinions

-- on one hand, require the need of an interpreter as a mediator between communicating parties during verbal interaction,
+- on the one hand, require the need of an interpreter as a mediator between communicating parties during verbal interaction,

 ⤷ causing the risks of misinterpretation and misunderstanding.